Avibah/Sound-Space-Multi-Tool/README.md

 This program contains many converters and miscellaneous other tools for automating tasks such as randomizing or speeding up maps or turning Clone Hero timing points into OSU timing points.

-It is largely work-in-progress and many tools have not been finalized in regards to the GUIs and their functions.
+It is largely work-in-progress and many tools have not been finalized in regards to their GUIs and their functions.
+They are mostly designed to be functional rather than look pretty as of now.

 Some tools may not have fully international support yet.